Department of Finance

 FIN 3033.
 Principles of Investment.
 (3-0) 3 Credit Hours.

+Prerequisite: FIN 3013, or the equivalent, with a grade of "C-" or better; successful completion of the Finance Assessment of Competency Test (FACT) Exam; and completion of, or concurrent enrollment in MAT 1133.
 Introduction to securities markets; analysis of money market instruments, mutual funds, stocks, bonds, options, futures, and other securities; investment management in the light of tax considerations, timing, and selected portfolio needs.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 3053.
 Introduction to Personal Finance.
 (3-0) 3 Credit Hours.